 Policy Agenda: Tax Policy

-- Eliminating wasteful corporate loopholes while lowering corporate tax rates in a manner that ensures a net revenue increase to bring down our deficit and fund key programs.
+- Eliminating unfair corporate loopholes while responsibly lowering business tax rates in a manner that ensures a net revenue increase to bring down our deficit and fund key programs.

-- Ensuring any changes to the corporate and personal tax code have a significant, direct benefit to small businesses, as opposed to large businesses and wealthy individuals.
+- Ensuring any changes to the corporate and personal tax code have a significant, direct benefit to small businesses, as opposed to large businesses and hedge funds.

-- Cracking down on the ability of large corporations to reduce their tax burden simply by moving their headquarters outside the country.
+- Cracking down on the ability of large corporations to reduce their tax burden simply by parking their profits offshore or moving their headquarters outside the country.

 - Ensuring parity between online and bricks-and-mortar businesses with a reasonable and fair Internet sales tax solution.

 - Simplifying and expanding the small business tax credit created by the Affordable Care Act—helping more small businesses qualify for and utilize it.

 - Passing healthcare tax equity for the self-employed so that freelancers can deduct their healthcare expenses from their FICA tax obligations.